TCCPP/wheatley/wiki_articles/cdecl.md

-# How do I read C Declaration/Type Syntax?
+# How Do I Read C Declaration/Type Syntax?

 Start at the identifier, and apply postfix operators first, then prefix.
 Append whatever is left in the end.